ccctechcenter/colleague-dmi-client/README.md

 8. 123456789ý1503944062  (control id - see below for description)
 9. 18385                 (date of DMI request in UniData format)
 10. 47426                 (time of DMI request in UniData format)
-11. CoreWSý2.0            (who request was created by)
+11. CoreWSý2.0            (who transaction was created by)
 12.                       (type of transaction this is in response to)
 13.                       (debug level)
 14.                       (last processed by)